Action Center

 Donate Today

-Make a direct impact today by donating to send life-saving food to vulnerable people around the world.
+Make a direct impact today by donating to send lifesaving food to vulnerable people around the world.

-Be Part of a Global Movement
+Be Part of A global Movement

 There are 17 Sustainable Development Goals agreed upon by more than 190 member states of the United Nations, and there’s a reason Zero Hunger is at the top of the list: If people don’t have enough to eat, they won’t have the strength to reach the other goals.
+Hover over the indicators to learn more about how food fuels each goal.

 Goal 1: No Poverty